Trauma Data Registry

 Iowa's Trauma Registry

 The Iowa Department of Public Health hosts a statewide trauma patient registry.
 The registry is a web-based system used to collect specific information about patients that have experienced significant traumatic events.
 All hospitals in Iowa are required to report these data elements.
 In order to ensure information is collected consistently, the Iowa Department of Public Health provides a Trauma Registry Data Dictionary.
 This document outlines the requirements for submission and defines each data element within the registry.
-Click the following link to access the Trauma Registry Data Dictionary 2017.
+Click the following link to access the Iowa Trauma Patient Data Dictionary (January 2017).
 The data collect through the registry is used for hospital, service area, and statewide performance improvement.
 The confidentiality of patients is maintained throughout these processes.

 The trauma registry is a secure system to ensure submitted data remains confidential.
 Only authorized personnel have access to submit data to the registry.
 The following is a link to the Trauma Registry sign-in page: Iowa State Patient Registry-ImageTrend.